agi-brain/xuance/docs/source/documents/api/learners/basic_learner.rst

     :param policy: The policy that provides actions and values.
     :type policy: nn.Module
-    :param optimizer: The optimizer that update the paramters of the model.
+    :param optimizer: The optimizer that update the parameters of the model.
     :type optimizer: torch.optim.Optimizer
     :param scheduler: The tool for learning rate decay.
     :type scheduler: torch.optim.lr_scheduler